Rimowa: Dior

 In 2019, Rimowa partnered with luxury fashion house Dior, and its Artistic Director of menswear Kim Jones, to develop a joint capsule collection of exclusive luggage items.
 The collection includes custom versions of the Rimowa Original Cabin and Original Trunk suitcases featuring the Dior Oblique design, a signature motif of the iconic house dating back to 1967.
 Also included in the collection was a revival of an archive piece - the Rimowa and Dior Hand Case modelled on the Rimowa "Piccolo" case of the 1990s - along with an all-new design called the Rimowa Personal offering a portable size and cross-body strap.
 Another highlight of the collection was the Dior and Rimowa Champagne case.
 The capsule collected debuted on the runway of the Dior's Men's Summer 2020 fashion show in Paris.

 Daniel Arsham

 In 2019, contemporary artist Daniel Arsham and Rimowa collaborated on a special-edition art project.
 Drawing inspiration from the Rimowa brand archives in Cologne, Germany.
 Arsham created a numbered "eroded suitcase" series based on a vintage Rimowa Attaché briefcase.
 Similar to Arsham's "Future Relic" series (2013–2018) where he imagines a variety everyday objects as archaeological discoveries from a future, dystopian world.

-In May 2019, the number 008/500 of this special edition was sold for US$14,000 at auction house Sotheby's in New York city.
+In May 2019, the number 008/500 of this special edition was sold for USD$14,000 at auction house Sotheby's in New York City.
+Arsham has continued to work with Rimowa, releasing in September 2022 two 500 piece limited editions of pilots cases in silver or black containing eroded turntables.

 Ambassadors

-For the ‘Never Still’ global brand campaign, Rimowa enlisted a series ambassadors to promote their new brand identity.
+For the ‘Never Still’ global brand campaign, LVMH enlisted a series of celebrity owners of Rimowa luggage to promote their new brand identity.

 Ambassadors featured in the ‘Never Still’ brand campaign include: